DIDSR/iMRMC/UPDATES_Rpackage_iMRMC.md

 <h4>Version Under Development</h4>

 We are rewriting do_IMRMC to not call the java app but instead use all R code.
-* The ROC curves have minor differences that are due to rounding numbers in the original code.
+* The ROC curves have minor differences that are due to rounding numbers in the original code, and the structures have inconsequential differences.

 ...